neondatabase/website/content/docs/guides/koyeb.md

 1. Enter a name for your app.
 For example, `express-neon`
 1. Click **Deploy**.

 Koyeb builds the application.
-Once the build and deployment have finished, you can access your application running on Koyeb by clicking the URL ending with `.koyeb.app`.
+After the build and deployment have finished, you can access your application running on Koyeb by clicking the URL ending with `.koyeb.app`.

 The example application exposes a `/planets` endpoint that you can use to list planets from the database.
-Once your deployment is live, you should see the following results when navigating to `https://<YOUR_APP_URL>.koyeb.app/planets`:
+After your deployment is live, you should see the following results when navigating to `https://<YOUR_APP_URL>.koyeb.app/planets`:

 ```json
 [